jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 48: 9/5/2018,
 Continued working on SurveyForm.
 Really enjoying react-testing-library so far.
 Almost finished with the HTML for my form, then next is styling with styled-components 💅

+### Day 49: 9/6/2018,
+Added styled-components to my project.
+Next step is to go into @figmadesign and create the UI for my survey form so it's nice and pretty 🙂